StampyAI/stampy-ui/README.md

 - When logged in to Coda, `Generate API token` in your Account settigns
-- Add restrictions: `Doc or table`, `Read only`, for the doc with url `https://coda.io/d/_dfau7sl2hmG` (you need access to the doc of course, which you can request on the Discord in source code)
+- Add restrictions: `Doc or table`, `Read only`, for the doc with url `https://coda.io/d/_dfau7sl2hmG` (you need access to the doc of course, which you can request on the Discord)
 - Replace the value for `{CODA_TOKEN}` in `wrangler.toml`

-  4.1 Setup write access to the API write view in [Coda](https://coda.io/account)
+  4.1 Setup write access to the API write view in Coda

   This step is only needed for incrementing counters (helpful, etc.).
 There isn't a test environment, so any changes there will also effect the live site, so think twice before using them.

   - When logged in to Coda, `Generate API token` in your Account settings
   - Add restrictions: `Doc or table`, `Read and Write`, for the table with url `https://coda.io/d/_dfau7sl2hmG#_tutable-eEhx2YPsBE`
   - Replace the value for `{CODA_WRITES_TOKEN}` in `wrangler.toml`

-  4.2 Setup write access to the "Incoming questions" table in [Coda](https://coda.io/account)
+  4.2 Setup write access to the "Incoming questions" table in Coda

   This step is only needed if you want to add new questions to Coda, or you want to mark answers as helpful.
 Seeing as they will then go live, it would probably be better to only set this if you are working on those specific component, in order to not mess up the list of incoming questions.

   - When logged in to Coda, `Generate API token` in your Account settigns
   - Add restrictions: `Doc or table`, `Read and Write`, for the table with url `https://coda.io/d/_dfau7sl2hmG`
   - Replace the value for `{CODA_WRITE_TOKEN}` in `wrangler.toml`

 5. Create stampy-ui Remix environment